Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: An Improved 3D Line Detection Algorithm

 that relates\footnote{For example, given a covariance matrix $\bm{\Sigma}$ a realisation the noise vector $\bm{n}$ follows from the decomposition $\bm{\Sigma} = \bm{C} \bm{C}^T$ and a vector of standard normal uncorrelated noise $\tilde{\bm{n}}$ via $\bm{n} = \bm{C} \tilde{\bm{n}}$.} to an $N\times N$ covariance matrix $\bm{\Sigma}$.
 In Eqs.~\eqref{eq:1} to \eqref{eq:3} and below the superscript $T$ indicates the transpose operation.

-Explicitly, we think of $\bm{f}$ in Eq.~\eqref{eq:2} as an observed 1D spectrum with $i = 1, \dots, N$ indexing the grid of spectral bins, while $\bm{s}$ in Eq.~\eqref{eq:1} describes the known (or expected) shape of the emission line to be detected.
+Explicitly, we here think of $\bm{f}$ in Eq.~\eqref{eq:2} as an observed 1D spectrum with $i = 1, \dots, N$ indexing the grid of spectral bins, while $\bm{s}$ in Eq.~\eqref{eq:1} describes the known (or expected) shape of the emission line to be detected.
 The position $i_0$ refers to some well defined feature in $\bm{s}$, e.g., the position of the line peak or the first moment of the line profile.
 For the problem to be well defined the line width of $\bm{s}$ is assumed to be significantly smaller compared to the length of $\bm{f}$, i.e., $M \ll N$.
-Lastly, $\bm{n}$ in Eq.~\eqref{eq:3} describes the noise of the spectrum that results from the detector (read out and dark current) and, for ground based observations, from the telluric background \citep[e.g.,][]{Ferruit2010}.
+Lastly, $\bm{n}$ in Eq.~\eqref{eq:3} describes the noise of the spectrum that results from the detector (read out and dark current) and, for ground based observations, shot noise from the telluric background\footnote{The natural sources of the telluric background are described in \cite{Noll2012}.
+Artificial components are due to light pollution \citep{Green2022} and, in case of laser assisted adaptive optics observations, due to laser-induced Raman scattered photons by molecules in the atmosphere \citep{Vogt2017,Vogt2019}.} \citep[e.g.,][]{Ferruit2010}.
 The off-diagonal terms in $\bm{\Sigma}$ that define the co-variance in $\bm{n}$ are caused by resampling of the detector pixels, e.g., from multiple exposures and/or rectifying procedures, onto the final data grid within the data reduction pipeline.
+We point out that we here strictly assume the that the emission line source does not contribute to the noise background, that is we assume the shot noise from the source is negligible in comparison to the other noise contributions mentioned above.

 Without loss of generality we now fix $M \bmod 2 = 1$ and assert that $i_0$ corresponds to the central pixel of the line signal in $\bm{f}$.
 This allows us to introduce a vector of length $N$, in which $\bm{s}$ is embedded and adequately padded with zeros, i.e.,